Liger: Profile and Information

 Predators

-The liger would be the most dominant predator in their world and would thus have no natural predators to worry about if they were found in the wild, with the apparent exception of humans.
+The liger would be the most dominant predator in their world and would thus have no natural predators to worry about if they were found in the wild, except humans.

-Ligers, similar to lions and tigers, will be exposed to both trophy hunting and their fur, along with significant loss of habitat in most of their natural range.
+Similar to lions and tigers, Ligers will be exposed to both trophy hunting and their fur, along with significant loss of habitat in most of their natural range.

 Several liger cubs are born with fatal congenital disabilities in captivity because it results from two separate animals’ cross-breeding.

-The unnatural manner in which ligers are both bred and retained all over the world is another thing to consider.
+The unnatural manner in which ligers are bred and retained worldwide is another thing to consider.

 As today’s ligers are extremely unlikely to exist in the wild, they are merely being raised and preserved by zoos to make money.